-Jaheed Hussain has never been taught by a BAME tutor, visiting lecturer or industry professional in time at university so far.
+Jaheed Hussain has never been taught by a tutor, visiting lecturer or industry professional of colour in his time at university so far.
 Now he’s pushing for change.

 As a current student, I look to creative education and industry to set an example when it comes to diversity.
 Their actions are hugely influential in how students like me perceive what’s going on around them, and from my perspective, there is much work to be done.

 When I attend design events, keen to get involved in broader conversations around my discipline, I rarely see any other people of colour.
-For me and so many other Black, Asian and minority ethnic (BAME) students, the realisation that we are so underrepresented makes us feel like we don’t belong.
+For me and so many other students of colour, the realisation that we are so underrepresented makes us feel like we don’t belong.

 “Simply ‘making the grade’ isn’t enough”

 In industry, the picture is no different.
 Research by the Department for Digital, Culture, Media and Sport (DCMS) discovered that, in 2015, the creative industry had only 11.4% of workers from an ethnic background.
 Similar to creative education, they are also rarely in senior positions.
-For example, some of Britain’s foremost design institutions have much work to do, with Fitch employing no BAME staff in senior leadership positions and Pentagram having only 3 out of 21 partners from a BAME background.
+For example, some of Britain’s foremost design institutions have much work to do, with Fitch employing only white staff in senior leadership positions and Pentagram having only 3 out of 21 partners from a minority background.

-“As I enter my third year, there’s been no teaching, visiting lecture or industry talk by a BAME creative”
+“As I enter my third year, there’s been no teaching, visiting lecture or industry talk by a creative of colour”

-Adding to that, as I enter my third year, there’s been no teaching, visiting lecture or industry talk by a BAME creative.
+Adding to that, as I enter my third year, there’s been no teaching, visiting lecture or industry talk by a creative of colour.
 Some of my peers and I feel disconnected because of this, but this also relates to every student, not just BAME ones, as they too are unable to benefit from the tremendous creative potential that different perspectives, experiences and cultural backgrounds offer.